jlipps/yiewd/README.md

 `yield` syntax with `wd`. `yield` + `wd` = `yiewd`.
 Amazing, right?
 And a great way to exercise vowel pronunciation.

+Yiewd is made possible with the [monocle.js](https://github.com/jlipps/monocle-js) library, a port of @sah's [monocle](https://github.com/saucelabs/monocle) for Python.

 The problem
 -----------
 Let's say we want to write a webdriver test: